vietfood/cs4all-vn/training.md

 ## Takeaways from LLM Training on TPUs

-* Increasing parallelism or reducing batch size both tend to make use more communication-bound because they reduce the amount of compute performed per chip.
+* Increasing parallelism or reducing batch size both tend to make us more communication-bound because they reduce the amount of compute performed per chip.

 * Up to a reasonable context length (~32k) we can get away with modeling a Transformer as a stack of MLP blocks and define each of several parallelism schemes by how they shard the two/three main matmuls per layer.